-The Politics and Law major unites the complementary disciplines of Political Science and Legal Studies.
 The major includes six required courses.
-In Political Science, students take one course from each of three of the discipline's major subfields, namely, American government, comparative government (examining politics outside of the United States), and international politics.
-From Legal Studies, the required courses introduce students to a variety of legal issues, but also provide insights into the ways that law is shaped by cultural forces, social change, intellectual debate, and historical developments.
+In Political Science, students take one course from each of the discipline's three major subfields: American government, comparative politics, and international politics.
+In Legal Studies, students learn about a variety of legal problems and develop insights into the ways that cultural forces, social change, intellectual debate, and historical developments shape law.